 Who is the training for?

 In all simplicity, risk management is everyone’s responsibility.
-In your organization, even if you’re uninvolved in risk analysis or monitoring, you can play a big role in its identifications.
+In your organization, even if you’re uninvolved in risk analysis or monitoring, you can play a big role in its identification.
 Risk management is a critical aspect of every organisation’s survival strategy hence any project team member in a company is eligible for this training.

 This training will specially benefit those interested in: credit risk management, medical risk management, and business risk management etc